 - Writing about a charcter’s feelings

 - Comparing/contrasting characters, events or ideas

 And there you have it!
-For a bigger list, snag the free download below.
+For a bigger list, join our mailing list and snag the subscriber freebie below.

 Check out the rest of my guided reading series!